Music of Brazil: Bossa nova

+In the late 1950s, elements of bolero, foxtrot, and cha-cha-cha increasingly permeated samba, which gradually lost its typical characteristics during this period.
+This decline triggered a musical revolution: Bossa Nova.
+Unlike street samba, bossa nova emerged in the urban middle class, within the environment of bourgeois intellectuals.
+João Gilberto was particularly influential in shaping the style, both for his smooth singing and his guitar playing.
+His restrained singing reversed the bel canto style, the operetta style, that prevailed in samba in the 1950s.

 The first bossa nova records by João Gilberto, in the last years of the 1950s, quickly became huge hits in Brazil.
 Antonio Carlos Jobim and other composers helped further develop this smoother, often slower, samba beat, which developed at the beach neighborhoods of Ipanema and, later, the Copacabana nightclubs.
 Bossa nova was introduced to the rest of the world by American jazz musicians in the early 1960s, and the song "The Girl from Ipanema" remains probably the best known Brazilian musical export, eventually becoming a jazz standard.